Salafi jihadism: Origins

-Evolution of Salafi jihadism after Qutb
+Evolution of Salafi jihadism

+During the Cold War, the United States and the United Kingdom, launched covert and overt campaigns to encourage and strengthen fundamentalist groups in the Middle East and southern Asia.
+These groups were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.

+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that Saudi Arabia's International propagation of the Salafi movement and Wahhabism campaign was "rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."
+According to some estimates, between the 1960s and 2016, the Saudis funnelled over US$100 billion to spread Wahhabi Salafi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism was "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".
+In 2013, the European Parliament identified Wahhabism as the main source of global terrorism.

 The crushing defeat of various Arab states in the 1967 Six-Day War led to the de-legitimization of socialist and nationalist ideologies across the Arab world.
 Their demise provided a fertile ground for the Salafiyya movement, which spread across the Arab world as well as the wider Islamic world.
 The rise of oil industry in Gulf states also brought in a large-workforce.
 The workforce embraced Salafi doctrines and founded Salafi organisations as they returned to their home-countries.

 Beginning from 1970s, various Islamist and Jihadist factions attempted to idealize traditional Salafiyya, recasting it as a totalizing political system based on the doctrines of Sayyid Qutb.
 Majority of Salafis traditionally viewed Salafiyya as a scholarly movement that revived the religious faith of Muslims through teaching and devout adherence to Islamic decrees.
 Additionally, they advocated Salafism to remain uncontaminated from politics.
 However, a minority sought the establishment of an Islamic system through violent means, based on Sayyid Qutb's concepts of Hakimiyya (Sovereignty of God).
 They advocated a global Jihad, with clear political overtones, to fight for Muslim liberation across national boundaries.
 This movement came to be known as Salafi-Jihadism.
 Groups like Takfir wal-Hijra, who kidnapped and murdered an Egyptian ex-government minister in 1978, also inspired some of "the tactics and methods" used by Al Qaeda.